jmboehm/Douglass.jl/README.md

 - Better documentation of the interface will come when the package is a bit more stable.
 In the meantime, the [Test script](https://github.com/jmboehm/Douglass.jl/blob/master/test/Douglass.jl) is probably the best introduction to the interface for those that know Stata.
 - Keep in mind that this is not Stata.
 [Here](differences-from-Stata.md) are some notable differences.

+## Bug reports

+Please file bug reports as [issues](https://github.com/jmboehm/Douglass.jl/issues).

 ## Roadmap / Todo's

 - Implement more commands
 - If other people find the package useful, it may be worth making the package extensible, so that other commands can be added in separate packages

+If you find the package useful or the idea promising, please consider giving it a star (at the top of the page).

 ## Misc